powercodeacademy/rails-intro-to-rest/README.md

 * **DELETE** - The DELETE method requests that the server delete the resource identified by the Request-URI.
 This means… it deletes the record; it's nice and explicit.

+## A Note on REST and Routing with Reference to Sinatra

+If you've worked with [Sinatra](http://www.sinatrarb.com/), you've seen how it's possible to declare an action's route(s) with the action.
+Rails eschews this method of routing in favor of moving routes to a config file and treating them as RESTful by default.
+That's not to say that Sinatra applications cannot serve resources in a RESTful fashion — of course they can! — but Rails goes the additional step of making it _difficult_ to do anything else.

+You can (and should!) read more about Rails routing [here](http://guides.rubyonrails.org/routing.html).

 ## Summary